KaiGeffen/PL-Class-Homework/README.md

 `requires bexp; ensures bexp; cmd;`

-Verify that if the program meets the requires conditions, it will meet the ensures conditions after running the command.
-It must also satisfy the loop invariant conditions of any while loops in the program.
+Verify that if the program meets the *requires* conditions, it will necessarily meet the *ensures* conditions after running the command.
+It must also satisfy the loop invariant conditions of all loops in the program.

 We accomplish this by calculating the *weakest precondition*, which is the least constraining statement which always (In all worlds) results in the post condition being satisfied.
 If a precondition P satisfies `{P}c{Q}`then `P => wp`.
 Using that, we check that the given precondition implies our calculated weakest precondition is *valid*.

-Seperately, we verify that all of the loop invariants are upheld (On exit from the loop, the invariant implies the post-condition, and after each iteration of the loop the invariant is reestablished).
+Separately, we verify that all of the loop invariant guarantees are upheld (On exit and after each iteration).
+On exit, the conditional b is false and the invariant is true, which must imply the post-condition: `not b ∧ I => Q`.
+After each iteration, we effectively have a precondition `b ∧ I` which must imply that running c returns us to the post-condition I: `b ∧ I => wp(c, I)`.